Background Image

 Noise levels

 Anything that has a motor or a fan will make a noise.
-There is no such thing as a truly silent appliance, but some are definitely quieter than others.
+There is no such thing as a truly silent appliance, but some are quieter than others.
 If you want to use your air purifier in your room or your baby’s room, you might want to consider one of these quieter choices.

 If you’re certain that you want the quietest option available, look out for the Quiet Mark Certification.
 To learn more about What the Quiet Mark means, Click Here!